JayaramRangaraj/Bash_Scripts/Nginx Log Analyser/README.md

 Running the Script

-1. Save the script as log_analyzer.sh.
+1. Save the script as Script.sh.

 2. Make the script executable:

-chmod +x log_analyzer.sh
+chmod +x Script.sh

 3. Execute the script with the log file as an argument:

-./log_analyzer.sh access.log
+./Script.sh access.log